How to transfer a credit card balance

 How long will the 0% period last?

-If you’re taking advantage of a low-interest or interest-free period on your new credit card to clear the debt, you’ll need to know how long the introductory period lasts before you're paying interest at a higher rate.
+If you’re taking advantage of a low-interest or interest-free period on your new credit card to clear the debt, find out how long the introductory period lasts before you start paying interest at a higher rate.

 What balance transfer fees will I be charged?